rapsoj/water-supply-forecast/01-exploration/README.md

 **Models**
 - What is the M4 model that has been used in the past?
 How can we improve on its predictions and explainability?
+- How do we calculate natural flow?
+What operations are performed to transformed observed flow into natural flow?